Rory-Sullivan/Hexagonal-Path-Finding-Visualiser/README.md

 Concluding from the above the best algorithm to use depends on the situation.
-If you have a largely open grid or finding a solution quickly is more important than finding the shortest path then the biased A* algorithm is most likely the best option whereas if you are in a more restricted grid or finding the shortest path is imperative then A* is probably the way to go.
+If you have a largely open grid or finding a solution quickly is more important than finding the shortest path then the biased A* algorithm is most likely the best option, whereas if you are in a more restricted grid or finding the shortest path is imperative then A* is probably the way to go.